AlCalzone/node-tradfri-client/README.md

 * `"ping failed"`: Pinging the gateway has failed one or multiple times in a row.
 Callback arguments:
   * `failedPingCount`: number
 * `"connection lost"`: Raised after after the first failed ping.
 Callback arguments: none.
+* `"connection failed"`: Raised when an attempt for the initial connection fails.
+Callback arguments:
+  * `connectionAttempt`: number
+  * `maximumAttempts`: number
 * `"connection alive"`: The connection is alive again after one or more pings have failed.
 Callback arguments: none.
 * `"gateway offline"`: The threshold for consecutive failed pings has been reached, so the gateway is assumed offline.
 Callback arguments: none.
 * `"reconnecting"`: The threshold for failed pings while the gateway is offline has been reached.
 A reconnect attempt was started.
 Callback arguments: